Hobart the Capital of

 is one of Tasmania's most loved falls (insert).

-near the park entrance, includes picnic facilities and
+sections.
+The first, near the park entrance, includes

-the famous Russell Falls.
-Enchanting walkng trails through
+picnic facilities and the famous Russell Falls.
+Enchanting

-visitor section is centred at Lake Dobson and includes
+area.
+The second visitor section is centred at Lake

 Beautiful mountain scenery and alpine plant sflora species